ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 +++

-To simulate the code, we need to provide an initial state for the bulb which will then get updated during every time instant as per the above update rule!
+To simulate the code, we need to provide an **initial state (starting state)** for the bulb which will then get updated at every time instant as per the above update rule!

 +++